bombasticSlacks/Reclaimers/Game/Bellator/Players/Dietrich.md

 Most notable about her appearance is the small black feathers protruding sporadically from her skin like freckles down her arms and legs, and clustered thickly over her back.

+Part of a [Foreign Affairs](Game/Government.md#Foreign%20Affairs), good at "collecting" information.

 ## Weapons (Select Up To 2)
 ![Break-Action-Driver](Game/Blocks/Break-Action-Driver)